getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

   and replicating containers.

-- Is primarily targeted at applications comprised of multiple containers, such as elastic, distributed micro-services.
+- Is primarily targeted at applications comprised of multiple containers, such as elastic, distributed microservices.

 - Enables users to ask a cluster to run a set of containers.
   The system automatically chooses hosts on which to run those containers,